cicirello/user-statistician/README.md

 ### General User Stats

+The key to hide this entire category is: `general`.
+The statistics include the following.

 | Key | Statistic | Details |
 | --- | --- | ------ |
 | `followers` | Followers | simple count |